 CARRIERS

 Talya Johnson original oil paintings are professionally packaged and insured.
 Most packages will be shipped via USPS priority or first class mail.
-Print-on-Demand products from Pixels.com are shipped via UPS.
+Print-on-Demand products are shipped via UPS.
 Customers will receive an email when their items are shipped with tracking information.

 HANDLING TIME